Deep Learning-Enhanced Variational Monte Carlo Method for Quantum Many-Body Physics

-{\it Conclusion and Outlook ---} We have constructed a DNN, combined with VMC, to study the ground state of the 1D $SU(N)$ spin chain.
-We developed an ISGO algorithm, which can be straightforwardly applied to any type of variational wave functions, for the optimization procedure, and show that it significantly outperforms the conventional GO method, particularly for systems with a large number of variational parameters.
-Note that the VMC with the ISGO algorithm may be interpreted as a RL process if we identify the Markov-chain state trajectories in the former as the state transitions/policies in the latter.
-We show that this network not only yields the ground-state energy with high accuracy, but also allows us to compute the correlation functions.
-We have found that, as the complexity of the model increases by increasing $N$, it is not sufficient just to increase the width (i.e., kernel size) of the network, one needs to add more depth to capture the long-range correlation of the quantum state.
+{\it Conclusion and Outlook ---} We have constructed a DNN, combined with VMC, to study the ground state of the 1D SU($N$) spin chain.
+The key in our work is the development of the ISGO algorithm, which can be straightforwardly applied to any type of variational wave functions, for the optimization procedure.
+This algorithm allows us to efficiently train the network, and is particularly suitable for training DNNs which typically contains a large number of parameters.
+Note that the VMC with the ISGO algorithm may be interpreted as an RL process if we identify the Markov-chain state trajectories in the former as the state transitions/policies in the latter.
+We tested the network to solve the 1D SU($N$) spin chain model and systematically investigated the performance of the network by varying its depth and width.
+We have found that, when using value state encoding, as the complexity of the model increases by increasing $N$, it is not sufficient just to increase the width (i.e., kernel size) of the network, one needs to add more depth to capture the long-range correlation of the quantum state.
 We only show numerical results computed by the DNN up to 16 layers.
-We do not observe any significant benefit by using much deeper networks up to 100 layers on the 1D $SU(N)$ spin model.
+We do not observe any significant benefit by using much deeper networks up to 100 layers on this model.
 This could be due to a potential problem of vanishing gradients in very deep networks (see Ref.~\cite{srivastava2015training, He2016} and references therein), which may be alleviated via using other network architectures such as ResNet \cite{He2016}, which we leave for future studies.
-Moreover, we find that one-hot encoding of input states, although requires more computational resource, in general leads to more accurate ground-state energies than value encoding.
+Finally, we note that another key finding from our work, which has not been discussed in previous works, is the importance of input states encoding.
+We find that one-hot encoding, although requires more computational resource, in general leads to much more accurate results than value encoding.